CleverRaven/Cataclysm-DDA/doc/MAGIC.md

 "teleport_random" - teleports the player randomly range spaces with aoe variation

+#####
+For Spells that have an attack type, these are the available damage types:
+"fire"
+"acid"
+"bash"
+"bio" - internal damage such as poison
+"cold"
+"cut"
+"electric"
+"stab"
+"none" - this damage type goes through armor altogether. it is the default.

 #### Learning Spells

 Currently there is only one way of learning spells that is implemented: learning a spell from an item, through a use_action.
 An example is shown below: